Master’s Programs in Educational Curriculum and Instruction

 - an academic record reflecting a minimum undergraduate grade point average of 3.0 (4.0 scale) for the last two years of undergraduate study;

 - official results from a national standardized achievement/aptitude test predictive of the ability to complete a graduate program successfully.
-These include the Graduate Record Examination (GRE) (all sections); OR the Praxis II: Content Area Examination;
+These include the Graduate Record Examination (GRE) (all sections)or the Miller Analogies Test (MAT); or the Praxis II: Content Area Examination;

 - three letters of recommendation sent to the department from professionals in the field of education who are qualified to assess the applicant’s readiness for graduate study;

-- a letter of intent (describe reasons for pursuing a master's degree), serves as a writing sample;
+- a letter of intent (describe reasons for pursuing a master’s degree); also serves as a writing sample;

 - a professional resumé; and